 Since its establishment over eight decades ago, the Academy has produced many war heroes.
 Among them, Field Marshal Sam Manekshaw and General Ved Prakash Malik are the most notable as they led India’s war efforts as the Chiefs of the Army Staff.

-For the benefit of aspirants, the Jagarn Josh is providing some interesting facts about these two legends.
+For the benefit of aspirants, we are providing some interesting facts about these two legends:

 1. He was the 8th Chief of the Army Staff in independent India.
 He served in this position for about four years between 1969 and 1973.